craql/JsonObjectEditor/readme.md

     - `'section_label`:use instead of section_start for display name
     - `section_end`: name/id of section(str)
     - template: html template for fillTemplate(template,current_object);

+##page sidebar
+    {sidebar_start: 'SectionName',
+       sidebar_label:'Section Name with Labels',
+       condition:function(item){
+           return item.show;}
+    },
+    {sidebar_end: 'CreativeBrief'}

+- pass an object instead of a string to the fields array. these show up on the details view as anchors.

+- Object Properties
+    - `sidebar_start`: name/id of sidebar
+    - `sidebar_label`:use instead of sidebar_start for display name
+    - `sidebar_end`: name/id of sidebar(str)
+    - template: html template for fillTemplate(template,current_object);

 ###defaultProfile
 overwrites the default profile